 I want Foundation ThinkAgain! to be able to operate on its own — to be a well-oiled machine.
 I set up the model, and I need to ready it for my successor.
 There are thousands of kids out there that need this.

-We will be playing in adjacent lanes.
-It’s all one big party with food, drinks and tons of great prizes!
+We will all be playing in adjacent lanes.
+It’s all one big party with free food, sodas and shoe rental, along with tons of great prizes for fundraising achievements and bowling scores.

 Please step up and support this worthy cause!